OCTScenes: A Versatile Real-World Dataset of Tabletop Scenes for Object-Centric Learning: Conclusions

 \section{Conclusions}

-This paper proposes a versatile real-world dataset of tabletop scenes for object-centric learning called OCTScenes for evaluating and analyzing object-centric representation learning methods as a benchmark dataset to supply the lack of real-world scene datasets.
-The OCTScenes dataset contains 5,000 desktop scenes, with a total of 15 objects in daily life.
-The scenes are shot from 360 degrees, and 60 frames are obtained to form each scene.
-Therefore, the OCTScenes dataset can satisfy static scene, dynamic scene and multi-view scene tasks at the same time.
-By separately evaluating methods that apply in the above three scenes, it is shown that the OCTScenes dataset is adequate for assessing object-centric representation learning methods.
-The results show that the proposed dataset is quite challenging for existing methods, illustrating the importance of the OCTScenes data for the research and development of object-centric representation learning methods.
+This paper proposes a versatile real-world dataset of tabletop scenes for object-centric learning, called OCTScenes, to evaluate and analyze object-centric learning methods as a benchmark dataset to fill the lack of real-world scene datasets.
+OCTScenes contains 5,000 scenes with a total of 15 objects in 60 frames covering a 360-degree perspective.
+As a result, OCTScenes can simultaneously satisfy single-image, video, and multi-view methods.
+Extensive experiments show that the OCTScenes dataset is suitable for evaluating object-centric learning methods.
+The results show that the proposed dataset is quite challenging for existing methods, illustrating the importance of OCTScenes for the research and development of object-centric learning methods.

+\paragraph{Limitations} The main limitation of the dataset is its simplicity, characterized by a single background type and uncomplicated object shapes, most of which are symmetrical and lack the variation in orientation that occurs when viewed from different perspectives.
+Therefore, the object representations learned by the model are relatively simple, and some simple modeling methods may produce better segmentation results than complex modeling methods.